yangbeibei88/MovieDB/README.md

 # MovieDB

-MovieDB is a web application built with HTML, CSS, and JavaScript that displays movies and TV series from the TMDB API.
+MovieDB is a web application built with HTML, CSS, and Vanilla JavaScript that displays movies and TV series from the TMDB API.
 It also includes a NodeJS proxy server to hide the API key, set rating limits, and enable caching.

 ## Features